Alejandro Serani: Biography

 Serani was born in Antuco on 3 May 1901, the son of Ceferino Serani Di Cocco and Magdalena Burgos Binet.
 He completed secondary studies at the Liceo de Hombres de Temuco and higher education at the Pedagogical Institute and the Law School of the University of Chile.
 He graduated as a mathematics teacher in 1924 and received his law degree on 20 November 1928; his thesis addressed theories of criminal investigation.

 During his student years he held leadership roles in the law and pedagogy student centres and served on the board of the FECh.
 He later taught at the state secondary schools of Los Andes and San Felipe, was vice-rector of the Night Liceo Federico Hansen, and rector of the Liceos of Rengo and Los Ángeles.

 He married Marta Martelli Devia (three children: César, Mario, Patricio).
 Widowed, he married Guilda Mostazal González in Santiago on 18 June 1962 (two children: Nancy, Jorge Alejandro).

 Political career

 Serani was active in the historic Democrat Party and later in the Democratic Party; both currents underwent splits and mergers during the 1930s–1940s.

 During Carlos Dávila’s provisional government, he was appointed intendant of Biobío Province on 30 June 1932, resigning the following month.
-In the 1932 parliamentary election he was elected deputy for the 19th Departmental Group (1933–1937); he left the seat upon entering the cabinet and was replaced by Pedro Hernán Freeman Caris on 25 June 1934.
+In the 1932 parliamentary election he was elected deputy for the 19th Departmental Group (1933–1937); he left the seat upon entering the cabinet and was replaced by Pedro Freeman on 25 June 1934.

 Under President Arturo Alessandri he served as: